Gavin-Persad/predictions/plan.md

 - white space at bottom when scrolling down in mobile view in view george cup, view lavery cup, edit george cup.
 Check other areas also.✅
 - view george cup - scroll bar for columns is just off bottom of the page, same for view lavery cup and edit george cup✅ -
-- message panel - dashboard needs refreshed to show changes when adding deleting or editing messages -
 - errors showing in console when going to my pedictions, enter scores page due to adding lavery cup selections -
 - enterscores - check that players change lavery cup selections when editing there scores.
 This creates multiple rows on the database and show when getting to host enter scores,'✅ Needs testing